All of my papers are available to download in pdf. These are mostly penultimate drafts rather than the published versions.

 We ought to consider lying to be worse than misleading, with bullshit assertion in between.

 Automaticity in Virtuous Action.
 With Clea Rees.
 In The Philosophy and Psychology of Character and Happiness, ed.
 Nancy Snow and Franco Trivigno.
-Routledge, forthcoming. <pdf 194kb>
+Routledge, 2014. <pdf 194kb>

 Character, Attitude and Disposition.
 European Journal of Philosophy forthcoming (online 2013). <pdf 198kb>